Weed and Crop Detection using Computer Vision on Drone Imagery

 Impact and Future Work

-Future research could expand the dataset to include more weed species and crop types, incorporate multispectral or hyperspectral imagery to enhance classification and develop lightweight models suitable for on‑board processing.
-As more annotated datasets become available, weed‑detection systems will continue to improve, promoting broader adoption of precision agriculture.
+Future research could expand the dataset to include more weed species and crop types, incorporate multispectral or hyperspectral imagery to support plant health prediction using drone imagery, and develop lightweight models suitable for on-board processing.

 Conclusion